 Lifestyle cataract surgery is a safe and effective treatment for many middle-aged patients with high refractive errors.

 Surgery is performed under local anaesthetic.
 We also offer light sedation for anxious patients.
 We insert an ultrasound probe into the eye via a very small incision in the cornea to break up the cataract.
-We then remove the pieces of cataract from the eye and position a clear surgical-grade plastic lens in its place.
+We then remove the pieces of cataract from the eye and position a clear surgical-grade plastic lens (artificial lens) in its place.

 - Excellent and predictable vision results